Open Source Collective Update #1

 The Open Source Collective Board will be meeting every six weeks from now on, and we plan to continue to be transparent about our activities.

 If you have ideas inspired by the above, please share!
-Email info@opencollective.com, tweet at OpenCollective, or join our Slack.
+Email info@opencollective.com, tweet at OpenCollective, or join our Discord.